A trailer made for traveling to fights; one side filled with stale bread for the dog's meals

-Over the years it became more possible to import big fighting dogs from nearby countries which has also lead to dwindling gampr numbers.
-The current selection criteria for fighting dog breeding stock is not for level-headed dogs with good judgment, endurance, caution with strangers and able to work in a pack, but rather for ever larger, less cautious and more muscular dogs who may not be able to function as a livestock guardian at all.
+Over the years, it became more possible to import big fighting dogs from nearby countries, which has also led to dwindling gampr numbers.
+The current selection criteria for fighting dog breeding stock is not for level-headed dogs with good judgment, endurance, caution with strangers, and able to work in a pack, but rather for ever larger, less cautious, and more muscular dogs who may not be able to function as a livestock guardian at all.
 Modern dog fighting has resulted in a trend away from the inherent use of the breeds as they were developed.
-In search of bigger tougher fighting dogs, many people import or cross to Central Asians, Alabai, Malak, Dagestan or North Caucasian fighting dogs.
-As the value of winning, fighting dog increased, the more some owners looked elsewhere to breed to something bigger and more aggressive but still referring to their dog as gampr.
+In search of bigger, tougher fighting dogs, many people import or cross to Central Asians, Alabai, Malak, Dagestan, or North Caucasian fighting dogs.
+As the value of winning fighting dog increased, some owners looked elsewhere to breed to something bigger and more aggressive but still referred to their dog as gampr.

-The increased flow of dogs in and out of Armenia has led to many dogs being mixed even with Alabai sold as "real gampr".
-Often people do not know the difference between types, as there are many types of just Armenian dogs, plus the imported dogs are often similar, and produce very large puppies that sell quickly – in a struggling economy, this is a winning characteristic.
+The increased flow of dogs in and out of Armenia has led to many dogs being mixed then typically misrepresented and sold as "real gampr."
+Often people do not know the difference between types or breeds, much less the different looks of just Armenian Gampr dogs, so the downfall trend continues.

 Central Asian fighting mix in a remote village in Armenia

-Many of the dogs imported to Armenia are merely from the adjacent gene pools to the north or south.
-In a natural landrace situation, the boundaries are usually flexible and blended with neighboring populations.
-These neighboring populations of Armenian dogs include the local landrace dogs of the north caucasus, Kazakhstan and Iran.
-However, much of the original landrace Armenian dog population was lost by changing borders with Turkey, Azerbaijan, Georgia and Iran, making clear distinctions even more difficult.
+Many dogs imported to Armenia are from the adjacent gene pools to the north or south.
+The boundaries are usually flexible and blended with neighboring populations in a natural landrace situation.
+These neighboring populations of Armenian dogs include the local landrace dogs of the north Caucasus, Kazakhstan, and Iran.
+However, much of the original landrace Armenian dog population was lost by changing borders with Turkey, Azerbaijan, Georgia, and Iran, making clear distinctions even more difficult.

-An interesting testament to both the reduced population of dogs in Armenia and the increase in interest in northern dogs for fighting is the collection of dogs found by Vartanian R. S., spanning from 1979-1998 during his search for dogs like he’d seen as a child.
+A fascinating testament to both the reduced population of dogs in Armenia and the increase in interest in northern dogs for fighting is the collection of dogs found by Vartanian R. S., spanning from 1979-1998 during his search for dogs like he’d seen as a child.
 The dogs documented in the North Caucasus are local dogs that are the neighboring gene pool to the gampr but are not Armenian gampr.
-The site shows a nice assortment of phenotypes that are very similar to the gampr and also became some of the foundations of the new era of fighting dogs.
+The site shows a nice assortment of phenotypes similar to the gampr, and became some of the foundations of the new era of fighting dogs.

 guardian, not a fighter

 Many excellent flock guardians are poor fighters within the ring.
-Gampr instincts tell them to defend their own, not what isn’t theirs and not outside their own territory; they should be polite and non-confrontational.
-A fighting ring is not one’s own territory, therefore, a logical, intelligent and self-controlled flock guardian will not fight in the ring.
+Gampr instincts tell them to defend their own, not what isn’t theirs, and not outside their territory; they should be polite and non-confrontational.
+A fighting ring is not one’s territory.
+Therefore, a logical, intelligent, self-controlled flock guardian will not fight in the ring.

-The instincts of the livestock guardian dog can however, be adapted through many generations, for fighting in the ring.
+The instincts of the livestock guardian dog can, however, be adapted through many generations for fighting in the ring.
 Flock guardians are nomadic for much of the year and must adapt quickly to protecting new territories, some more quickly than others, and these dogs are more likely to adapt to ring fighting.
-Also, landrace flock guardians are more owner oriented than many standardized types of flock guardians, which will help inspire them to also guard the humans who bring them to the ring.
-Additionally, a strange dog near a flock guardian’s charges, be it flock or human, is synonymous with an unwelcome predator and may be reacted to as such, even within a new location, if the owner is present.
+Also, landrace flock guardians are more owner oriented than many standardized types of flock guardians, which will help inspire them to guard the humans who bring them to the ring.
+Additionally, a strange dog near a guardian’s charges, be it a flock or human, is synonymous with an unwelcome predator.

 This flock of sheep and the Gamprs in the background, traveled for 3 days, in mostly rainy conditions, with no food and constant movement.